-- Determining the purpose of the applications and systems and documenting minimum software and hardware requirements and services to be included. - Installing the minimum hardware, software, and services necessary to meet the requirements using a documented installation procedure. - Installing necessary patches. - Installing the most secure and up-to-date versions of applications. - Configuring privilege and access controls by first denying all, then granting back the minimum necessary to each user (i.e., enforcing the principle of least privilege). - Configuring security settings as appropriate, enabling allowed activity, and prohibiting nonapproved activities. - Enabling logging. - Creating cryptographic hashes44 of key files.
+- Determining the purpose of the applications and systems and documenting minimum software and hardware requirements and services to be included. - Installing the minimum hardware, software, and services necessary to meet the requirements using a documented installation procedure. - Installing necessary patches. - Installing the most secure and up-to-date versions of applications. - Configuring privilege and access controls by first denying all, then granting back the minimum necessary to each user (i.e., enforcing the principle of least privilege). - Configuring security settings as appropriate, enabling allowed activity, and prohibiting non- approved activities. - Enabling logging. - Creating cryptographic hashes44 of key files. - Archiving the configuration and checksums45 in secure storage before system deployment. - Using secure replication procedures for additional, identically configured systems and making configuration changes on a case-by-case basis. - Changing all default passwords.